-It’s the final produce guide of 2022!
-We’re wrapping up the last month of the year with vibrant colors and nourishing produce.
+And just like that, it’s the final produce guide of 2023!
+We’re wrapping up the year with vibrant colors and nourishing ingredients.
 Think: wild mushrooms, juicy kiwifruit, earthy beets, sweet clementines, and purple cauliflower.
-When it comes to produce, there’s no better time to eat the rainbow—especially to support your winter immune system and counterbalance decadent holiday treats.
-I’ve said it once but I’ll say it again: you can celebrate the holidays without sacrificing your health.
-In part, this means maintaining balanced blood sugar.
-Amidst the variety of cookies, casseroles, and comfort food, make space for this December 2022 produce guide.
+When it comes to produce, there’s no better time to eat the rainbow.
+Especially to support your winter immune system and counterbalance decadent holiday treats.
+Amidst tins of cookies and trays of casseroles, make space for this December 2023 produce guide.
 It’s filled with fiber-rich, blood sugar-friendly ingredients.
 Without further ado, let’s dive into produce in season—December edition.

 prioritize your gut health

-As we begin closing out 2022, there’s no better time to hone in on your gut health.
-After all, it leads to better digestion, balanced hormones, improved sleep, and much more.
-Because the bacteria in your gut influences the health of your entire body, it’s important to have a healthy microbiome.
-Read: a diverse microbiome.
-Generally speaking, an optimal gut is a diverse gut.
+As we bid farewell to 2023, there’s no better time to hone in on your gut health.
+After all, it leads to better digestion, balanced hormones, improved sleep, and more.
+Because the bacteria in your gut influences the health of your entire body, a healthy microbiome is key.
+Read: you want a diverse microbiome.
+Generally speaking, a diverse gut is an optimal gut.
 The more species of bacteria you have, the more health rewards you reap.
 So, how to improve your gut health?
-In part, by letting this December 2022 produce guide fill your grocery basket.
+In part, by letting this December 2023 produce guide fill your grocery basket.

 EAT A DIVERSE ARRAY OF WHOLE FOODS